The ultimate goal Data-Driven Fasting is to guide you to understand your true hunger signals and get to know Lizzy.

 The ultimate goal of Data-Driven Fasting is to become more attuned to your hunger signals.

 While testing your blood glucose may sound like a hassle, a tiny amount of pain and inconvenience from blood glucose tracking is not such a bad thing.
-It forces you to be more mindful and question whether you need to eat.
+Taking a moment to check your glucose forces you to be more mindful and question whether you need to eat.
 It also interrupts habitual mindless eating and adds a quantitative check to see if you need to refuel.

 While many people find that calorie counting harms their mental health, Data-Driven Fasting helps you feel empowered and puts you in control of your hunger and appetite with a precise fuel gauge.

-A little bit of measurement gamifies the intermittent fasting process as you wait for the green light on your blood glucose meter.
+A little measurement gamifies a healthy eating routine as you wait for the green light on your blood glucose meter.
 There is a little bit of luck because of the many factors that affect blood glucose and a bit of skill involved with juggling your eating routine and food choices.
-However, besides looking and feeling great, the grand prize is excellent metabolic health.
+However, aside from looking and feeling great, the grand prize is excellent metabolic health.

 6.3 Hunger Is Not the Enemy